jcole356/ShouldReads/README.md

 * View newsfeed to see what other users are saying about books

-By accessing the Google Books API, users can access a huge library of book for use on the site.
-In addition to accessing the API, this required writing a custom Backbone.js Model#parse method to parse the JSON response from the API.
+By accessing the Google Books API, users can access a huge library of books for use on the site.

 ## Deployment